Beer in South Africa: History

-(б) the Municipality (as a gross mark-up on sale) - 83 cents.
+(б) the Municipality (as a gross markup on sale) - 83 cents.

-Municipalities were required to pay 80% of their net profit on the sale of European liquor to the Department of Bantu Administration for use in the development of Bantu homelands.
-From the purely fiscal angle, there would appear to be a strong case for encouraging the Bantu to drink more European beer because in so doing larger amounts will become available for its own and the country’s general benefit.
+Municipalities had to pay 80% of their net profit on selling European liquor to the Department of Bantu Administration for use in the development of Bantu homelands.
+From the purely fiscal angle, there was seen to be a strong case for encouraging the Bantu to drink more European beer because more significant amounts would become available for the government budget.

 Modern day

 South Africa accounts for 34% of Africa's formal beer market and is expected to grow by 8–10% annually over the next five years.
-Beer consumption in the country was pegged at 60 litres per capita in 2012 which is greater than the 14.6-litre African average as well as the global average of 22 litres.
+Beer consumption in the country was pegged at 60 litres per capita in 2012, greater than the 14.6-litre African average and the global average of 22 litres.

-Today, South African Breweries (SAB) controls the vast majority of the South African beer market, and with the notable exception of imported brands such as Heineken, Guinness and others, SAB owns and produces all the major brands in the country, as well as owning Miller's Genuine Draft (American) and long list of others which makes it the world's second largest brewery.
-Their most popular and valuable brand is Carling Black Label, which is the most awarded beer in the country with 20 prestigious international beer awards to its name.
-They also produce Castle milk stout, Hansa Pilsner, Castle Lager and Castle Lite.
+Today, South African Breweries (SAB) controls the vast majority of the South African beer market, and with the notable exception of imported brands such as Heineken, Guinness, and others, SAB owns and produces all the major brands in the country, as well as owning Miller's Genuine Draft (American) and long list of others which makes it the world's second-largest brewery.
+Their most popular and valuable brand is Carling Black Label, the most-awarded beer in the country with 20 prestigious international beer awards.
+They also produce Castle milk stout, Hansa Pilsner, Castle Lager, and Castle Lite.
 Other commonly drunk beers in South Africa is Windhoek Lager, a beer from Namibia made according to the Reinheitsgebot, as well as Tafel Lager, another Namibian import.

-Jo'burg beer, an independent business and low-priced beverage, is dominant among lower-income groups, and incorporates the tastes of traditional brewing.
+Jo'burg beer, an independent business and low-priced beverage, is dominant among lower-income groups and incorporates the tastes of traditional brewing.

 Recent developments have seen an increase in South African Beer Tourism initiatives.
-Originally initiated by Beer Route, a collaboration of craft breweries in South Africa, other players have since come on board to help guide tourists to taprooms throughout the country.
-Around the same time Kwazulu-Natal also had a local guided product named KZN Craft Revolution.
+Initiated by Beer Route, a collaboration of craft breweries in South Africa, other players have since come on board to help guide tourists to taprooms throughout the country.
+Around the same time, Kwazulu-Natal also had a local guided product named KZN Craft Revolution.
 Beer Tourism is a rapidly growing tourism sector, closely related in concept to Culinary tourism and is very similar to the concept of a Wine route.

 Microbreweries

-A number of smaller microbreweries have sprung up in the past decades, and these tend to compete regionally.
+Some smaller microbreweries have sprung up in the past decades and tend to compete regionally.
 The country's first microbrewery was Mitchell's Brewery in Knysna.
 Mitchell's is now produced as a contract brand with Devil's Peak Brewing Company.
-As of 2019, there were 211 microbreweries producing 34 million litres of craft beer annually.
+As of 2019, 211 microbreweries produced 34 million litres of craft beer annually.
 Other microbreweries in South Africa include: